The County Can’t What?

 Who decides the fate of land use in unincorporated Comal County?

-But League of Women Voters, Comal Area (LWVCA) and Greater Edwards Aquifier Alliance (GEAA), and Preserve Our Hill Country Environment think there are ways fast-growing Hill Country counties can assert more control over incompatible land uses and other impacts of development.
+The meeting is sponsored by League of Women Voters, Comal Area (LWVCA) and Greater Edwards Aquifier Alliance (GEAA), and Preserve Our Hill Country Environment.
+They think there are ways fast-growing Hill Country counties can assert more control over incompatible land uses and other impacts of development even though Comal County commissioners say they lack comprehensive zoning authority to stop or oversee controversial projects like Vulcan Quarry.

 “It’s a well-known fact that Texans hold fast and true to their rights as private property owners, and property owners generally have the right to develop and use their property in compliance with federal, state, and local laws and regulations,” says Annalisa Peace, the GEAA’s executive director.
 “But what happens when the federal, state or local laws and regulations lend themselves to land fragmentation and degradation?
 What are land owners to do when their neighbor’s business causes concerns about long term health and safety, with little to no recourse except through expensive nuisance lawsuits?
 How do you as a land owner protect your property value when your neighbor is allowed by law to compromise it?”